-- Signage and floor markings will be in place to reinforce social distancing and recommended patron behavior.
+- Signage and floor markings are in place to reinforce social distancing and recommended patron behavior.

-- Hand sanitizer stations will be placed throughout the building, including at the entrances and exits, in the lobby, and outside of restrooms.
+- Hand sanitizer stations are placed throughout the building, including at the entrances and exits, in the lobby, and outside of restrooms.

 - Protective plexiglass barriers have been installed at box office counters and concession stands.

 - Playbills will be digital, rather than printed, to eliminate the risk of transference.